 This easy sweet potato casserole has the best of both worlds with a crunchy pecan streusel topping AND a generous amount of mini marshmallows.
 The mashed sweet potato mixture underneath all that topping is just lightly sweetened to create the perfect balance between savory and sweet.

 This recipe starts with the sweet potatoes.
-I prefer to roast the sweet potatoes, scoop the cooked flesh from the skins, and mash with a hand masher for a more rustic texture, but you can definitely puree the sweet potatoes in a food processor if you prefer them to be on the smooth side.
+I prefer to mash my sweet potatoes with a hand masher for a more rustic texture, but you can definitely puree the sweet potatoes in a food processor if you prefer them to be on the smooth side.
+Another option is to beat them with a mixer until they’re light and fluffy.

 The sweet potatoes are mixed with brown sugar, maple syrup, cinnamon and butter.
 Aren’t you hungry just thinking about it?
 The casserole is topped with an easy pecan streusel and then goes into the oven.
 The marshmallows don’t go on until the very end, otherwise they could burn.
 All you do from there is serve and enjoy!